unlistedphenomena/nexuswizz/src/content/zero-knowledge-proofs/index.md

 ### Proof verification costs {#proof-verification-costs}

 Verifying proofs also requires complex computation and increases the costs of implementing zero-knowledge technology in applications.
 This cost is particularly relevant in the context of proving computation.
-For example, ZK-rollups pay ~ 500,000 gas to verify a single ZK-SNARK proof on Ethereum, with ZK-STARKs requiring even higher fees.
+For example, ZK-rollups pay ~ 500,000 gas to verify a single ZK-SNARK proof on nexus, with ZK-STARKs requiring even higher fees.

 ### Trust assumptions {#trust-assumptions}